trentlilley/My_Knowledge/Java/Modern_Java_(Java8)/Modern_Java_Ref.md

 # Functional Programming With Streams

 ## Stream Basics
 - Core functional programming concepts are based around the use of streams.
-The elements of a stream are computed on-demand, that is only when they are needed, and this offers significant performance benefits
+The elements of a stream are computed on-demand, that is, only when they are needed, and this offers significant performance benefits over collections.

 - We provide another code example that generates a list of dish names from a restaurant menu that are under 400 calories.
 Additionally, they are sorted by number of calories.